sdu-cfei/ou44-modelica-emulator/README.md

 This major simplification makes testing control optimization algorithms easier (due less control variables).
 Consequently, it will be helpful for users learning how to use BOPTEST.

+The model is developed in accordance with the BOPTEST [Development Document](https://github.com/ibpsa/project1-boptest/wiki).

 # Dependencies

 The model contains components from: